alandoyle/helper-scripts/README.md

 # helper-scripts

-A small collection of helper scripts for Ubuntu 22.04/Debian 12 (some of these will be replaced by Ansible when I get some time....)
+A small collection of helper scripts for Debian 12 (or highter) (some of these will be replaced by Ansible when I get some time....)

 System scripts included

+- Simple script to setup a base install of Debian 12/13 servers.
 - Enable "Super" sudo (passwordless sudo for members of the `sudo` group)
-- Simple script to setup a base install of Ubuntu/Debian servers.

 Installer scripts included